mopidy/mopidy/docs/api/backends.rst

 Backend API
 ===========

-.. automodule:: mopidy.backends
-    :synopsis: Backend interface.

 .. note::

-    Currently this only documents the API that is available for use by frontends like :class:`mopidy.mpd.handler`, and not what is required to implement your own backend. :class:`mopidy.backends.base.BaseBackend` and
+    Currently this only documents the API that is available for use by frontends like :mod:`mopidy.frontends.mpd`, and not what is required to implement your own backend. :class:`mopidy.backends.base.BaseBackend` and
     its controllers implements many of these methods in a matter that should be independent of most concrete backend implementations, so you should